trevorsaudi/Mshikaki/README.md

 ## Overview

-**Mshikaki** is a shellcode injection tool designed to showcase a stealthy process injection technique.
-It leverages the `QueueUserAPC()` injection technique and offers support for XOR encryption
+**Mshikaki** is a shellcode injection tool designed to showcase various process injection techniques.
+It currently supports the `QueueUserAPC()` injection technique.

 ## Table of Contents
 - [Features](#features)